-CANCELLATION (in a numerical fraction) - operation of dividing both numerator and denominator by the highest common DIVISOR.
+CANCELLATION (in a numerical fraction) - operation of dividing both numerator and denominator by a common divisor.

-CIRCLE - a LOCUS of points inside and including a CIRCUMFERENCE.
+CIRCLE - a LOCUS of points inside and on a CIRCUMFERENCE.

 CIRCUMFERENCE - a LOCUS of points at the same distance from a specific point (called a centre).